 Family illness brought us back across the country to Asheville, where I started the process over again with more experience to guide me and a toddler to distract me.
 My caseload grew faster in Asheville than it did in Seattle despite its reputation as yet another “saturated” market.
 This reminded me that it’s not rocket science when you have clarity, confidence, and have figured out a formula.

-So I started Abundance Asheville.
+So I started Abundance Practice Building.
 The closer the therapists I work with get to their goals, the more excited I am about sharing the practice-building curriculum I’ve developed.